skip to primary navigation skip to content

 Facilities

 The Everton Library & Information Service houses a specialist collection of material on education and related fields, as well as a wide range of up-to-date resources for use in the school classroom.
-The Library team prides itself in going the extra mile to help trainees make the most of both print and electronic material by providing a service which is specifically tailored to the needs of each course.
+The Library team prides itself in going the extra mile to help PGCE students make the most of both print and electronic material by providing a service which is specifically tailored to the needs of each course.
+Networked computers run a wide range of software, together with printers and scanners.
+The Faculty has a designated IT Suite located in the Donald McIntyre Building and additional machines in the Library and the Science Education Centre.
+The University Wifi service is available throughout the site.

 Colleges